 Laura Beth Walters joined the staff as associate pastor on August 1, 2012.
 The Rev. Walters was ordained and installed on November 4, 2012.
 On September 27, 2015, the Rev. Walters accepted a call to be the first pastor at Presbyterian Church of Lake Travis.
 On October 15, 2017, we welcomed the Rev. Ellen Williams Hensle, a recent graduate of the Princeton Theological Seminary, as our new associate pastor.

 In February, 2018, the Next Steps Forward Task Force was formed to create a proposal for Phase 2 of the 2004 Master Plan.
 On March 1, 2020, following city, Session, and congregational approvals, we officially began the multi-year Phase 2 construction and renovation project.
 Two years later, on March 27, 2022, we celebrated the completion of the Master Plan, and our new building and renovations, on the seventy-fifth anniversary of the founding of our congregation.

-Blessed with a rich heritage, the Westminster congregation looks forward to many more opportunities for ministry for, and with God’s people in the years to come—through the grace of our Lord Christ, the love of God, and in communion with the Holy Spirit.
+Blessed with a rich heritage, the Westminster congregation looks forward to many more opportunities for ministry for, and with, God’s people in the years to come—through the grace of our Lord Christ, the love of God, and in communion with the Holy Spirit.